 35 Ways Nutritionists Sneak More Protein Into Their Diet

-If you’re trying to lose a few pounds, gain more energy, or just want to feel more satisfied, get ready to pack in the protein.
-Here’s how to get more protein easily, according to nutritionists.
+If you’re trying to gain muscle mass, strength, or more energy, get ready to pack in the protein.
+Here’s how to get more protein easily.

 Add Greek yogurt